Teenage Mutant Ninja Turtles

 Writer-director Kevin Munroe is taking a chance by assuming his audience will know or care that the Shredder, longtime foe of the eponymous foursome, is long gone and that plucky TV newswoman April O'Neil (voice by

 And what about her old sewer-dwelling ninja pals?
 Well, Michelangelo (Mikey Kelley) is still the group airhead, picking up pizza money (dough, if you will) doing kids' birthday parties.
 Donatello (Mitchell Whitfield) is still the genius, working the tech-assistance phones for home computer users.
 Raphael (Nolan North) is still a hothead, blowing off steam as a vigilante to the despair of Leonardo (James Arnold Taylor) the leader.

 So what brings them back to the surface?
-Those aforementioned ancient artifacts, which a billionaire (Patrick Stewart) is tracking down for presumably sinister purposes; something to do with monsters.
-But you could have guessed that.
+Those aforementioned ancient artifacts, which a billionaire (

 "TMNT's" animation has a grungy-metallic aura reminiscent of the comic book.
 There's also a commendably light application of cheese smeared on this cinematic pizza.
 But what's lacking, except in too-quick flashes, are some of the subtler spices -- wit, self-mockery -- strewn through this franchise in all its various formats.

 This dearth may not matter to young children looking for kinetic action and those old enough to get misty-eyed about their favorite after-school program.
 But if those behind "TMNT" want to keep the revival going (and there are strong hints in this installment that they do), they'd better take some more chances with the concept than they do here.